DevOpsHiveHQ/dynamic-devops-roadmap/docs/interview/common-questions/README.md

 - What is a content delivery network (CDN)?
 - How can database optimization improve performance?
 - What are some best practices for optimizing web applications?
-- What is code profiling?
 - How can you improve the performance of database queries?
 - What is the difference between synchronous and asynchronous operations?
 - What role does a Software Bill of Materials (SBOM) play in securing the supply chain?
 - What is security testing in the context of CI/CD?
 - Why is security testing important in CI/CD?
 - What are the common types of security testing?